 The crazy part was that Noblesse Episode 1 even referenced a running gag about Rai waiting for the ramen to multiply even though most of the audience probably had never watched Episode 0.
 Production I.G. could have tried to smooth the transition over, but other plot elements like Shinwu Han’s broken arm and the reason for the memory wipe was left unexplained.

 The context of M-21’s fight with the thugs in the car was also changed.
 Originally, it was an arrogant celebrity idol named Jung Hansu, who knew Sui Lim.
 When the groundskeeper told them they couldn’t park where they wanted, Hansu’s bodyguard became violent.

 Giving the fight a personal connection by involving Shinwu/Tashiro actually improved the scene for the better.
 Plus, the Hansu character disappeared as quickly as he was introduced in the Webtoon.
-The only negative repercussion was that the anime skipped the scene with Sui practically swooning when she first spotted Rai in Chapter 96.
+Another negative repercussion was that the anime skipped the scene with Sui practically swooning when she first spotted Rai in Chapter 96.

 Noblesse Episode 2 introduced characters Regis K. Landegre and Seira J. Loyard by adapting Chapters 97 through 105 (and parts of 106 and 108).
 While Shinwu/Tashiro was given an extended human fight scene in addition to Regis vs. M-21, the Webtoon’s story events were rearranged and condensed.

 The most significant omission was Frankenstein explaining to M-21 in Chapter 101 that Noblesse does not take human blood, whereas vampires, as humanity calls them, are mutants.
 It’s forbidden for Nobles to create vampires.